 Completed in 1648, Notre-Dame d'Espérance is a beautiful Provençal Gothic church.
 Its charm lies in its wood-paneling, which dates back to the 14th and 15th Centuries.
 Also worth a look is the collection of 19th-Century paintings, which include a fresco by George Roux that portrays the baptism of Christ.
 Statues of Saint Anne and Notre-Dame d'Espérance (both in gilded wood) from the 15th and 18th Centuries are worth checking out.
 Situated on top of Suquet hill in old Cannes, the church offers visitors a fabulous view of the town and its bay.
 One of the fishermen's favorite saints, Notre-Dame d'Espérance is also called upon to heal the sick.

 Explore the charming city of Cannes from this little train.
 You can choose from two routes that pass through the city's famous and beautiful sights.
 The Croisette tour takes you along Cannes' famous seafront.
 Welcoming beaches, the facades of its luxury hotels and the famous Palais des Festivals are its main stops.
 The historical tour explores the old town of Suquet.
-Fees vary according to which tour you choose; call or see the website for more information.
+Fees vary according to which tour you choose.

 In the heart of Cannes, mornings see a flurry of local vendors and farmers thronging the streets of Le Suquet with their vibrant wares.
 Everything from freshly grown vegetables, meats, cheeses and other dairy products are displayed, alongside a few florists selling fresh flowers.
 While the farmers market is open from Tuesday to Sunday, Monday mornings mark the day of the flea market, where vintage curios and jewelry, paintings and used books find their way into Marché Forville.